Independence Park Greenwood | Modern, Accessible South-Side Playground

 At the south end of the park is the swing area.
 There is a Hoopla swing which fits up to four kids at one time.
 On the large swing set, there are two black belt swing seats, one baby seat, two Swing Along swings, and one Accessible Swing.
 The Swing Along swings have a seat for a child under the age of five and a seat for a sibling or parent to face them.
 The Accessible Swing Seat has a harness and accommodates kids up to age 12.

-There is also a spin cup and a cabasa in the swing area.
-Kids can take a spin while waiting their turn for the swings or turn the cabasa wheel to make rattling sounds, which my toddler loved.
+There is also a spin cup and a cabasa musical wheel in the swing area.
+Kids can take a spin while waiting their turn for the swings or turn the cabasa to make rattling sounds, which my toddler loved.

-There is a large circular concrete area in the front of the park that has a coming soon sign with a picture of a Sona Play Arch.
+Kids who love a mental and physical challenge will have a blast with the Yalp SONA Play Arch.
 The Arch is accessible to all and fun for all ages.
 It features games like Musical Chairs and Animal Dance along with learning activities such as rhyming, addition, and reading at the touch of a button.
-It is said to be an awesome workout, so it’ll be a fun addition to the park when it arrives.
+Even with games contained in a small area, it’s an awesome workout!

 Know Before You Go

 The Johnson County Parks Department has a few guidelines on their website for you to be aware of when you visit the park.
 First of all, there are no longer trash cans at the park, so they ask that you take your trash with you or put it in the dumpster by the restrooms.
-They also have areas roped off because those will be seeded when the weather cools down.
-Some of the roped off areas will be made into an expanded parking lot.
+They also may have areas roped off because those will be seeded when the weather cools down.
+Please respect these barriers when they are in place.

 Address